dartmouth-cs52-21S/project-api-devit/README.md

 I initially had an issue with my calls just stalling and never returning promises.
 This was a frusterating issue to debug, but I just restarted the instructions and I forgot to `npm install mongoose`.
 I did this in SA 7 too!

 ## Extra Credit
+I set up tags as a string aray and split on space.
+I also updated the frontend to display accordingly.

 ## Screenshots
 Same as lab 4!
 No frontend updates.